-OT@NYU offers in-person short courses at locations both domestically and across the globe, offering you a unique opportunity to collaborate with expert practitioners.
-Through these courses, you’ll enhance your expertise in an area of interest or hone a particular skill that will further your development as a clinician.
+OT@NYU offers in-person short courses at locations both domestically and across the globe, giving you a unique opportunity to collaborate with expert practitioners at NYU’s NYC campus and NYU campuses around the world.

-Domestic Short Courses
+Domestic Short Course Examples

 Students in this course enhance their knowledge of upper extremities, face, neck, oral, and pharyngeal and laryngeal cavities through blunt gross dissection, discussion, and reading of selected literature in anatomy.
 While this is not a treatment course, students discuss the clinical relevance of the anatomical structures to basic clinical problems.

 New York, New York

 This course examines the impact of a child or adult with physical, mental, or developmental disabilities on family relationships and family life, as well as the impact of families on health and well-being.
 Parental and caregiver needs, challenges, beliefs, and practices are highlighted.

 International Short Course Examples

 International short courses are announced through emails from the Office of Global Programs.
 These courses have a longer application process, so we encourage you to apply as soon as you learn of an upcoming course that interests you.
 Learn more about graduate study abroad opportunities.

 DISABILITY IN A GLOBAL CONTEXT